 So, onto the food….

 It took about 30 seconds to slice 2 large potatoes into thin potato chip slices.
 You could certainly use a sharp knife if you don’t have a mandolin.
-I pull mine out mostly to julienne and thinly slice vegetables, it comes in so handy.
-I love the silicone pastry brushes too, that I use in this recipe.
+They’re handy to have, too – I pull mine out mostly to julienne and thinly slice vegetables.
+I also love the silicone pastry brushes that I use in this recipe.
 You can pick them up for about $5.00 just about any where, I use them all the time.

-If you ever feel like making your own chips, this a simple, easy recipe that’s really tasty too.
+If you ever feel like making your own homemade potato chips, this is a simple, easy snack recipe that’s really tasty too.
+Full of flavor for a little homemade indulgence!
 Have a great week and have some chips!